What is a personal pension?

 They are ideal for people who don't belong to workplace pensions, such as the self-employed, or people who have taken time off work to care for children or relatives.

 But personal pensions offer other benefits, too – they offer 20% tax relief if you're a basic-rate taxpayer, which they claim back and add to your pot.
 They also provide a 25% tax-free lump sum on retirement.
 They are more portable than company pensions, so you can build up a larger fund without having to transfer old pots.

 They don't offer the extra money in the form of employer contributions that workplace pensions provide and their management charges may be higher.

 How much money you have at retirement partly depends on the funds the pension is invested in.
 Most people opt for the scheme's default fund, but you can choose cautious or adventurous funds, depending on your attitude to risk.
 Self-invested personal pensions (Sipps) offer a wider choice of investment.
 Our guide to Self-invested personal pensions has more details on Sipps.

 Spending your personal pension

 Most people have traditionally spent their pension pot on an annuity, which is a fixed sum of money paid out each year until you die.
 How much you get each year depends on your contributions, investment performance and your circumstances.
 For example, you can get a better rate if you suffer from ill health.
-To learn more about how annuities work, visit our guide, Annuities explained.
+To learn more about how annuities work, visit our guide, what is an annuity?

 You could opt for income drawdown, where your pension pot remains invested and you take money out each year.
 This is less predictable, as it depends on stock market performance.
 Since April 2015, you have been able to withdraw all the money, although it will be taxed as income.